Physics: What PHYS course should I take?

 PHYS 104/6.0 is an advanced course in fundamental physics, primarily designed for those students who intend to pursue a Physics or Astrophysics Plan.
-Even if they are not intending to study Mathematics Physics at an upper-year level, students with a strong interest or background in physics (particularly those planning to study Mathematics and Statistics, Chemistry, Geology or Computing) are encouraged to consider this course.
+Even if they are not intending to study Mathematics or Physics at an upper-year level, students with a strong interest or background in physics (particularly those planning to study Mathematics and Statistics, Chemistry, Geology or Computing) are encouraged to consider this course.
 Any student intending to pursue a Plan in Physics or Astrophysics should choose this course.
 It is also a good elective for any Arts or Science student.

 PHYS 106/6.0 is a course in fundamental physics, primarily designed for students who intend to pursue a science discipline other than Physics or Astrophysics.
 Students who are planning to pursue a Plan in Mathematics, Statistics, Chemistry, Computing, or Geology in upper-years should take this course and MATH 121/6.0 or MATH 120/6.0.
 Students who are intending to study any of Biology, Biochemistry or Life Sciences, especially those with a Grade 12 Physics background, are strongly encouraged to consider this course instead of PHYS 117/6.0.
 If you are undecided as to what Plan you will pursue in upper-years at this time, you should choose this course.
 It is a good elective for any student in Arts or Science.

 PHYS 117/6.0 is an introductory course in physics which is largely algebra based and MATH 4U is required.
 Students without 4U MATH should not attempt this course.
-Students who are planning to pursue a Plan in Biology, Biochemistry or Life Science in upper-years should take this course, or PHYS 106/6.0.
+Students who are planning to pursue a Plan in Biology, Biochemistry or Life Sciences in upper-years should take this course, or PHYS 106/6.0.
 Students intending to study other science disciplines should not take this course, and instead take PHYS 104/6.0 or PHYS 106/6.0.
 If you are undecided as to what Plan you will pursue in upper-years at this time, you should choose PHYS 106/6.0.